adamghill/dj-angles/docs/source/mappers.md

 ### Callable value

 When the dictionary value is a callable, the string result is dictated by the output of the mapper function.
-The callable has one argument, `Tag`, which encapsulates information about the matched tag that can be useful in building custom functionality, e.g. `component_name`, `is_end`, `is_self_closing`, etc.
+The callable has one argument, `Tag`, which encapsulates information about the matched tag that can be useful in building custom functionality, e.g. `tag_name`, `is_end`, `is_self_closing`, etc.

 ```python
 # settings.py